Dating a Man Who Is Separated but Not Yet Divorced?

-There is one exception.
-Some men have had dual relationships for a long time.
+There is one exception: Some men have had dual relationships for a long time.
 They are in committed relationships with two women at the same time, most often without their primary partner knowing of the other woman.
 If their clandestine relationship ends, they find themselves unsatisfied with only that remaining partner, and want out of the relationship.
-They are earnestly looking for someone new to commit to, but triangles are highly likely to eventually happen again.
+They earnestly look for someone new to commit to, but triangles are highly likely to happen again.

 Quality Men Who Are Truly Torn

-Lest it appears that all separated men are untrustworthy and unstable, I must mention a sub-group of men who come to me torn apart by their loyalty to the person they have truly loved and the need to move on.
+Lest it appears that all separated men are untrustworthy and unstable, I must mention a subgroup of men who come to me torn apart by their loyalty to the person they have truly loved and the need to move on.
 They have deep and current needs to be soothed in their conflict but do not want to hurt the person they’ve left or are not over the loss of a woman who has left them.
-They are the most vulnerable to any predatory woman who, knowingly or unwittingly, seeks the opportunity to be that man’s solace.
-He may prematurely commit to that relationship, without resolving his internal conflict first.
-Once he does that, he may find himself feeling trapped by the woman who moved in the situation too quickly.
+They are the most vulnerable to a predatory woman who, knowingly or unwittingly, seeks the opportunity to be that man’s solace.
+He may prematurely commit to that relationship without resolving his internal conflict first.
+Once he does that, he may find himself feeling trapped by the woman who moved in too quickly.